 In Western parts of Kenya, Cyperus rotundus and Typha latifolia are used in treatment of infectious diseases.
 Typha latifolia is broadleaf cattail, an aquatic emergent perennial, morphological and physiological, ecotypes as well as hybrids make field identification difficult.
-Ue leaves of broadleaf cattail are mixed with oil and used as poultices on sores and wounds.
-Pollen is astringent, diuretic, emmenagogue, haemostiastis, refrigerant sedative and vulnerary.
-Ue dried pollen is said to be anticoagulant, but when roasted with charcoal it becomes homeostatic.
+These leaves of broadleaf cattail are mixed with oil and used as poultices on sores and wounds.
+Pollen is astringent, diuretic, emmenagogue, haemostasis, refrigerant sedative and vulnerary.
+These dried pollen is said to be anticoagulant, but when roasted with charcoal it becomes homeostatic.
 It is used internally in treatment of kidney stone, hemorrhages, painful menstruation, abnormal uterine bleeding, postpartum pain, abscesses and cancer of lymphatic system.
 It should not be prescribed for pregnant women.
 A decoction of stem has been used in the treatment of whooping cough.
-Ue roots are diuretic, galactogogue, refrigerant and tonic.
+The roots are diuretic, galactogogue, refrigerant and tonic.
 Flowers are used in the treatment of wide range of ailments such as abdominal pains, Amenorrhea cystitis, dysuria and vaginitis.
-Ue young flowers heads are eaten as treatment for diarrhea.
-Ue seed down has been used as a dressing on burns and scalds.
+The young flowers heads are eaten as treatment for diarrhea.
+The seed down has been used as a dressing on burns and scalds.

 C. rotundus has a broad spectrum of applications as herbal remedies in China, Africa, Latin, America, India, Saudi Arabia, Sudan and

 Kenya.
 In Asian countries, its rhizomes are used for the treatment of spasms, stomach disorders, bowel disorders and inflammatory diseases.
 In Chinese pharmacopoeia, it was used to regulate circulation, normalize menstruation, and Relieve pain.
 In Sudan its tubers are used in stomach disorders and bowels irritation.
 An infusion of tubers is used in dyspepsia, diarrhea, dysentery, ascites, vomiting, cholera and fevers.
-Ue tubers are given in large doses as an anthelmintic.
+The tubers are given in large doses as an anthelmintic.
 A poultices of the fresh tubers is used to cure wounds, ulcers and sores; it is also applied to the breast to promote the flow of milk.
 Paste is used in scorpion stings.
 Despite C. rotundus and T. latifolia being used in treatment of infectious diseases in Lugari region of Western Kenya, their phytochemical values and antimicrobial activities are not exhaustively done due to lack of knowledge and techniques.
-Ue study aimed at phytochemical analysis and antimicrobial activities of C. rotundus and T. latifolia as are used to treat various diseases in Western Kenya.
-Ue crude extracts obtained from C. rotundus and T. latifolia reeds plants were screened for phytochemicals and antimicrobial activity since their active ingredients and antimicrobial activity have not been exhaustively done.
+The study aimed at phytochemical analysis and antimicrobial activities of C. rotundus and T. latifolia as are used to treat various diseases in Western Kenya.
+The crude extracts obtained from C. rotundus and T. latifolia reeds plants were screened for phytochemicals and antimicrobial activity since their active ingredients and antimicrobial activity have not been exhaustively done.

 Materials and Methods